drishangupta/Gravity_Earth/README.md

 We first converted the 9.81m/s^2 into pixels per frames. which was basically like this -> 9.81 * 100/1 * (1/60)^2

-I will be making a simulation for planets of masses!
+I will be making a simulation for planets with masses!